-European regulations require that the Company's exposure of each Sub-Fund is calculated by the AIFM in accordance with two cumulative methods: the "gross method" and the "commitment method".
+Applicable laws and regulations require that the Company's exposure of each Sub-Fund is calculated by the AIFM in accordance with two cumulative methods: the "gross method" and the "commitment method".

-The leverage effect is determined by the AIFMD as being any method by which the AIFM increases the exposure of the Sub-Funds of the Company whether through borrowing of cash or securities leverage embedded in derivative positions or by any other means.
-The leverage creates risks for the Sub-Funds.
+Within the meaning of the AIFMD, leverage is any method by which the AIFM increases the exposure of the Sub-Funds of the Company, whether through borrowing of cash or securities, or leverage embedded in derivative positions or by any other means.

-The leverage is measured on a frequent basis and shall not exceed such thresholds as further described in the Sub-Funds Particulars, using both the "gross method" and the "commitment method" in accordance with European regulations.
-The gross method gives the overall exposure of the Sub-Fund whereas the commitment method gives insight in the hedging and netting techniques used by the AIFM.
+The leverage is measured on a frequent basis and shall not exceed such thresholds as further described in the Sub-Funds Particulars, using both the "gross method" and the "commitment method" in accordance with applicable laws and regulations such as the AIFMR.

+The gross method gives the sum of the absolute values of all positions of the Sub-Fund whereas the commitment method gives insight in the hedging and netting techniques used by the AIFM.

-In case of use of derivative instruments, the EMIR Regulation and the related procedures established by the AIFM in relation to the Company will be complied with
+In case of use of derivative instruments, the EMIR Regulation and the related procedures established by the AIFM in relation to the Company will be complied with.